On a Sparse Shortcut Topology of Artificial Neural Networks: INTRODUCTION

-\section{Introduction}
+\begin{IEEEImpStatement} Shortcuts are the key elements of many well-performed neural network architectures and have achieved huge success in many applications.
+However, over the past years, why shortcuts are powerful was not so much investigated from a theoretical point of view .
+To fill this gap, we present detailed analyses on the power of a sparse shortcut topology in views of expressivity and generalizability.
+Furthermore, our theoretical studies are corroborated by comprehensive prediction and classification experiments.
+Our work is useful in understanding the role of shortcuts and can inspire more research in neural architecture design. \end{IEEEImpStatement}

+\section{INTRODUCTION}

-Recently, deep learning~\cite{b1, b2} has been rapidly evolving, and achieved great successes in many applications~\cite{b3,b4,b5,b6,b7,b8}.
-Since the AlexNet was reported~\cite{b9}, more and more state-of-the-art models were developed; for example, Inception~\cite{b10}, Network in Network ~\cite{b11}, VGG~\cite{b12}, ResNet~\cite{b13}, DenseNet ~\cite{b14} and so on.
-These advanced models play an important role of backbone architecture, pushing the boundaries of deep leaning on the downstream tasks.
-Among them, it is noted that there were great efforts made to explore the use of skip connections based on neural architecture search (NAS) or heuristics~\cite{b15, b16,b17,b18,b19,b20}.
-For example, shortcut topology was searched based on the framework of a lightweight network for super-resolution tasks in~\cite{b15}.
-Hypercolumn network~\cite{b16} stacked the units at all layers as concatenated feature descriptors to obtain semantic information and precise localization.
-Highway Network~\cite{b19} achieved great successes in training very deep networks.
-Fractal Network~\cite{b20} used a different skip connection design strategy, by which interacting sub-paths were used without any pass-through or residual connections.
+Recently, deep learning \cite{lecun2015deep} has been rapidly evolving and achieved great success in many applications \cite{dahl2011context, kumar2016ask, chen2017low, wang2016perspective, anthimopoulos2016lung}.
+Since AlexNet \cite{krizhevsky2012imagenet}, more and more models were developed; for example, Inception \cite{szegedy2016rethinking}, Network in Network \cite{lin2013network}, VGG \cite{simonyan2014very}, ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, and so on.
+These models play an important role as backbone architectures, pushing the performance boundaries of deep learning on the downstream tasks.
+In these studies, great efforts were made to explore the use of skip connections \cite{chu2019fast, hariharan2015hypercolumns,badrinarayanan2017segnet,srivastava2015training,larsson2016fractalnet}.
+For instance, a shortcut topology was searched in the framework of a lightweight network for a super-resolution task \cite{chu2019fast}.
+Hypercolumn Network~\cite{hariharan2015hypercolumns} stacked the units at all layers as a concatenated feature descriptor to obtain semantic information and precise localization.
+Highway Network \cite{srivastava2015training} achieved great success in training a very deep network.
+Fractal Network~\cite{larsson2016fractalnet} utilized a different skip connection design, by which interacting sub-paths were used without any pass-through or residual connections.